wajahat36/producer_and_consumer_solution/readme.md

 Existing Binary:

 An existing binary file named `main.exe` is already available for direct use without compilation.
-You can find it in the "your_path_to_root_folder\binaries" folder.
+You can find it in the "project_directory\binaries" folder.
-To run the binary, you can navigate to "your_path_to_root_folder\binaries" and run the below command :
+To run the binary, you can navigate to "project_directory\binaries" and run the below command :

 main.exe <producer_value> <buffer_size>